bhalevy/scylla/docs/cql/dml.rst

 cluster nodes proceed without coordination.
 Cell values supplied by a statement with the highest timestamp will prevail.
-If two ``UPDATE`` statements or ``UPDATE`` and ``INSERT`` statements have the same timestamp, lexicographically bigger value prevails.
+If two ``UPDATE`` statements or ``UPDATE`` and ``INSERT`` statements have the same timestamp, a tie-breaking algorithm determines which of them prevails (see :ref:`update ordering <update-ordering>`).

 Regarding the :token:`assignment`: